cardano-foundation/developer-portal/docs/get-started/cardano-cli/governance/register-drep.md

 drep124w9k5ml25kcshqet8r3g2pwk6kqdhj79thg2rphf5u5urve0an
 ```

-3. Prepare the DRep metadata file:
+### Prepare the DRep metadata file:

-Optionally, DReps can include metadata in their registration certificate to convey their motivations and positions regarding the current and future state of the Cardano blockchain.
+DReps have the option to include metadata in their registration certificate to convey their motivations and positions regarding the current and future state of the Cardano blockchain.
 Stakeholders looking to delegate their voting power can review this metadata to make informed decisions about whom to delegate their vote to.
 [CIP-119](https://cips.cardano.org/cip/CIP-0119) provides a specification for off-chain DReps metadata.

 To add metadata to the registration certificate, you need to provide an anchor, which is a URL pointing to the metadata payload, along with a hash of the metadata content.

 In this example we use the [test vector of CIP119](https://github.com/cardano-foundation/CIPs/blob/master/CIP-0119/test-vector.md).

+### Get the metadata hash:

 Download the metadata from its URL: